usamapakhtar/biopython/README.md

 Count Method (Nucleotide Bases count method)

-Find Method (Find a specific combination of nucleotide bases in sequence)
+Find Method (Find a specific combination of nucleotide bases in sequence like "UGC")